Completeness Relation in Renormalized Quantum Systems

-where $R_0(E)$ is the resolvent of the initial Hamiltonian, $G_0$ is the Green's function of $H_0$, and $\Phi$ is some function to be determined for each particular class of singular potential.
+where $R_0(E)=(H_0-E)^{-1}$ is the resolvent of the Hamiltonian $H_0$ at $E \notin \mathbb{R}$, $G_0(x,y|E)$ is the integral kernel of the resolvent $R_0(E)$ or Green's function, and $\Phi$ is some function to be determined for each particular class of singular potential.
 This function is also denoted by $\Gamma$ in the mathematics literature.
-The formula (\ref{resolventexplicitformula}) can be seen more naturally in Dirac's bra-ket notation,
+The meaning of the second term should be understood as follows: